c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

     - The Docker image to use (`almalinux:9`).
     - Additional arguments to pass when running the container.
     - VS Code settings to apply inside the container.
-    - Extensions to install in the container (I put extension for C++ and Python but you can customize this with your preferred extensions).
+    - Extensions to install in the container (I put extension for C++ and Python, but you can customize this with your preferred extensions).
     - A command to run after the container is created (e.g., installing Git).
     - The user to use inside the container (`root`).